-ERISA, as amended by subsequent legislation, limits covered compensation under the pension plan to \$160,000 in 1997 and imposes maximum annual benefit limitations, which may cause a reduction in the pension payable under the pension plan.
-The Company enters into nonqualified, unfunded supplemental
+ERISA, as amended by subsequent legislation, limits covered compensation under the pension plan to \$160,000 in 1999 and imposes maximum annual benefit limitations, which may cause a reduction in the pension payable under the pension plan.
+The Company enters into nonqualified, unfunded supplemental retirement income agreements with affected participants which are designed to provide those benefits intended by the pension plan before application of the legislative limitations.

-The named executive officers have credited years of service in the plan as follows: Mr. Myers, 1 year, Mr. Trucksess, 3 years, Mr. Woodward, 1 year, and Mr. Martin, 17 years.
+The named executive officers have credited years of service in the plan as follows: Mr. Zollars, 3 years, Mr. Trucksess, 5 years, and Mr. Martin, 19 years.